Titans Grip

 Measurement tip: Use a timer and a partner to monitor hand position.
 If you drop your hands, restart that round.
 For the fatigue test, use a stopwatch—anything over 15 seconds indicates poor conditioning under fatigue.

-Decision Table: Which Split-Step Variation to Use in a Fight
+Which Split-Step Variation Should You Use in a Fight?

 Use this table during sparring or fight planning.
 The split-step is not one movement—it is a family of movements adapted to context.